k-nowicki/esp32_weather_logger/README.md

 ## Project status: under development
  This project is still under development.
 Majority of features mentioned above are not implemented yet.

  What is implemented:
   - OLED Display displays current measurements, date and time
-  - Sensors: pressure, temperature from two sensors, humidity and light are implemented and measured
+  - Sensors: pressure, temperature from two sensors, humidity and light
   - External and internal RTCs with periodic NTP time sync
   - WiFi connectivity (with credentials configured by menuconfig for now)
   - SD card with file system (sadly requires physical hacking of the esp32-cam board *)
   - Logging of measurements in json formatted logs
   - Logging of measurements in CSV formatted logs (about 2.5 times denser than json)
-  - HTTP(S) server (serve files from SD and respond to API calls)
+  - HTTP(S) server (serves files from SD and responds to API calls)
   - Web application files added (put the /www directory in root dir of SD card)